REGULATORS STEP IN TO PREVENT ACQUISITION OF VOYAGER DIGITAL BY BINANCE US

 Furthermore, the SEC is seeking additional details about the purchase agreement and has questioned Binance US’s capacity to acquire Voyager Digital’s assets.
 This skepticism stems from FTX’s prior unsuccessful attempt to purchase the crypto lender’s assets, attributed to liquidity issues, which the authorities were previously unaware of.

-Moreover, the SEC has questioned “the nature of the company’s business operations following the deal,” according to the Reuters report.
-Additionally, the US regulators want the judge to pause the deal until Binance US doesn’t reveal its financial details and its corporate relationship with the world’s largest crypto exchange, which operates under the leadership of Changpeng Zhao, also known as CZ in the crypto space.
+Additionally, the Reuters report indicates that the SEC has raised questions about the post-deal business operations of the company involved.
+The US regulators have requested the judge to halt the deal until Binance US discloses its financial information and clarifies its corporate relationship with the larger crypto exchange, led by Changpeng Zhao, also known as CZ in the crypto community.

 It is important to note that various regulatory bodies, including the SEC, the U.S. Trustee within the Justice Department, and state regulators from New Jersey and Vermont, have filed motions objecting to the deal.
 The SEC has argued that the current disclosures provided for the purchase lack necessary information.

 Moreover, the New Jersey Bureau of Securities has expressed concerns about the transfer of coins to Binance US, fearing that the cryptocurrency could be directed to an offshore account outside the jurisdiction of U.S. regulatory authorities, without customer knowledge.